Programs and Services

 Whether you are planning a pregnancy, are pregnant, breastfeeding, or have recently given birth, this program can help you and your family become tobacco-free.
 Free individual support from a public health nurse is offered, along with carbon monoxide breath testing and access to subsidized nicotine replacement therapy, while supplies last.
 For more information or to register, please call the Child & Baby talk Phone Line.

-KFL&A Public Health offers Teen Clinics at L.C.V.I., Ernestown Secondary, La Salle Secondary, Sydenham High and StreetSmart Schools.
+KFL&A Public Health offers Teen Clinics at Ernestown Secondary School and Sydenham High School.
 Services include confidential counselling for sexually transmitted infections and birth control.
-Check with each school's Guidance Department or adolescent care worker for clinic times and locations.
+Check with the school's Guidance Department or adolescent care worker for clinic times and locations.
 Youth in the KFL&A area also have access to sexual health services and consultation through the Sexual Health Clinic at KFL&A Public Health.